-As of November 30, 2023, we had 6 full time employees in Canada.
-We rely upon and engage consultants on a contract basis to provide services, management and personnel who assist us to carry on our administrative, shareholder communication and project exploration activities in the United States.
+As of December 31, 2024, we had a total of nine employees, six of which were full time employees.
+We rely upon and engage consultants on a contract basis to provide services, management and personnel who assist us to carry on our administrative, stockholder communication and project exploration activities in the United States.